Dave Inc. (DAVE): Skating on Thin Ice? We Know the Answer

-Dave Inc. (NASDAQ:DAVE) went up by 0.87% from its latest closing price compared to the recent 1-year high of $15.35.
-The company’s stock price has collected 0.87% of gains in the last five trading sessions.
+Dave Inc. (NASDAQ:DAVE) went down by -13.48% from its latest closing price compared to the recent 1-year high of $15.35.
+The company’s stock price has collected -13.10% of loss in the last five trading sessions.

 Is It Worth Investing in Dave Inc. (NASDAQ :DAVE) Right Now?